thisiscam/klipper/docs/Load_Cell.md

 to put a known mass on the platform.
 E.g. you could use a couple of 1KG filament spools.

-If your load cell is in the printers toolhead a different approach is easier.
+If your load cell is in the printer's toolhead a different approach is easier.
 Put a digital scale on the printers bed and gently lower the toolhead onto the scale (or raise the bed into the toolhead if your bed moves).
-You may be able to do to do this using the `FORCE_MOVE` command.
+You may be able to do this using the `FORCE_MOVE` command.
 But more likely you will have to manually moving the z axis with the motors off until the toolhead presses on the scale.